Work and Travel in the U.S.

 Prohibited Placements

 *All SWT placements are subject to Greenheart Exchange approval.
 Jobs not listed herein may still be found inappropriate for the SWT program.
 Greenheart Exchange reserves the right to prohibit any placement.
-In addition to jobs prohibited by the Department of State, Greenheart Exchange prohibits participants from working:
+In addition to jobs prohibited by the U.S. Department of State, Greenheart Exchange prohibits participants from working:

 • In positions in kiosks.